 Review your approval letter to determine whether subjects must sign a HIPAA authorization form.

-UCSF Subject Authorization for Release of PHI for Research — NEW VERSION POSTED APRIL 2016.
+UCSF Subject Authorization for Release of PHI for Research (PDF) or Word version — UPDATED FORM POSTED APRIL 2016.
 You must use the UCSF HIPAA form for research conducted at UCSF.
 See the instructions on page 4 of the form.
 The authorization form cannot be changed except to fill in the blanks.
 Submit this form as an Other Study Document in iRIS.
 See more info below.

 |UCSF Cancellation of Permission to Use Personal Health Information for Research|

 SFVAMC Authorization for Release of PHI for Research — Submit as an Other Study Document or VA Form in iRIS.
 Open the file in Adobe Reader.